learn-the-web/topics/progressive-enhancement/index.md

 ## Detecting CSS features

 Browsers are not a single platform, each browser supports a different set of features.
-Often one set of features will work great in one browser but on in another browser and we need to have different CSS for different scenarios.
+Often one set of features will work great in one browser but not in another browser and we need to have different CSS for different scenarios.

 ### Modernizr